BenoitDelec/FadalBazooka.github.io/index.md

 ### Which countries' opinions significantly contrast with others ?

 <embed type="text/html" src="assets/img/sentiment.html" width="800" height="600">
 On the above map, you can interactively see how the sentiments on the LGBT community evolved in different countries within the world, year after year from 2015 to 2020.
-This can be done when the button "Per year" is clicked only.
-In 2020, it appears to be Russians, Americans, and Mexicans that express the most positive sentiments (~0.3, 0.4 and 0.28 respectively).
+This can be done by clicking on the "Per year" button only.
+In 2020, it appears to be Russians, Americans, and Mexicans speakers that express the most positive sentiments (~0.3, 0.4 and 0.28 respectively).
 It is interesting to note that in 2015, thoses results were completely different, as these 3 countries expressed relatively neutral sentiments concerning LGBT community.
 However, it should be taken with a grain of salt as the dataset for this year was relatively lower than the previous ones.
-By clicking only the "mean" button, you can also display the average sentiment per country spanning across the 5 years.
+On the other hand, by clicking only the "mean" button, you can also display the average sentiment per country spanning across the 5 years.

 ### Are singers more friendly to the LGBT community than LGBT activists?